Info - The Drop Bears

 Meeting Schedule

-- Build Season (January-February): During School holidays: Daily Thursday to Monday - mid-morning to late afternoon (11am – 5pm) During Term time: Thursday to Monday – (4pm to 8pm)
+- Build Season (January – Mid-March): During School holidays: Daily Thursday to Monday 11am – 5pm During Term time: Saturday, Sunday 11am – 5pm and Thursday, Friday, Monday 4pm – 8pm

 - Off Season: Selected weekend day and a weekday after school as and if required

-- Location: J04 Rose Street Building, Australian Centre of Field Robotics, Faculty of Engineering in The University of Sydney.
+- Location: J04 Rose Street Building, Australian Centre for Robotics, Faculty of Engineering in The University of Sydney.

 Subteams